-In respect of Policy TTT3, the parish council is fully aware of Government planning policy regarding the local setting of parking standards via Neighbourhood Plans and the need to demonstrate localised exceptional circumstances and problems (NPPF paragraph 108).
-As such, it is in the process of collecting clear photographic and survey evidence for the areas identified in the policy, in respect of existing parking problems and the access and congestion issues resulting, to be included in an appendix to the submission version of the Neighbourhood Plan.
+5.3.9 In respect of Policy TTT3, the parish council is fully aware of Government planning policy regarding considering transport issues from the earliest stages in order to avoid undesirable impacts (NPPF paragraph 108).
+As such, it has collected clear photographic evidence for part of the area identified in the policy, as an example of existing parking problems (e.g. pavement parking, 3-point turns mid-carriageway, road reduced to single car width) and the access and congestion issues resulting (see Appendix 6).
 It is already clear that the parking need that would be generated by any new development in the specified areas would only add to existing on-street parking problems, unless new off-road parking provision was provided over and above adopted indicative standards.

-The plan's parking policies are in conformity with Harrogate Local Plan Policy TI1 (Sustainable Transport - clauses C and F), TI3 (Parking Provision - clauses A and F) and TI4 (Delivery of New Infrastructure).
-They also have regard to NPPF paragraph 108, including by looking to improve the quality of parking in the village centre so that it is convenient, safe and secure.
-Paragraph 174 e) states that policies should prevent unacceptable levels of air pollution in relation to any development and help to improve air quality wherever possible, while paragraphs 107 and 112 e) specifically promote charging infrastructure for electric vehicles.
+5.3.10 The plan's parking policies are in conformity with HDLP Policy TI1 (Sustainable Transport - clauses C and F), TI3 (Parking Provision - clauses A and F) and TI4 (Delivery of New Infrastructure).
+They also have regard to NPPF paragraph 112, including by looking to improve the quality of parking in the village centre so that it is convenient, safe and secure.
+Paragraph 180 e) states that policies should prevent unacceptable levels of air pollution in relation to any development and help to improve air quality wherever possible, while paragraphs 111 and 116 e) specifically promote charging infrastructure for electric vehicles.